 Why it's good: Blending together 4 plant-based protein sources gives PlantFusion a balanced and complete amino acid profile.
-Overall there are 4,500 mg of BCAAs (L-isoleucine, L-Leucine and L-Valine) and 3.350 mg of L-Glutamine.
+Overall there are 4,500 mg of BCAAs (L-isoleucine, L-Leucine and L-Valine) from vegan BCAA sources, and 3.350 mg of L-Glutamine.
 It's also free of all common allergens like dairy, soy, nuts, and gluten.

 Some people are wary about fructose, but studies have shown that fructose is only unhealthy in high doses, so a few grams in a shake here shouldn't affect you negatively at all.

 Again, PlantFusion scores above average, meaning that it's cheaper than the average vegan protein supplement.

 Overall, if you’re looking for a plant-based powder to get started with that you'll almost certainly like, I can't recommend PlantFusion enough.
 (It's the one that I'll buy once I'm done with the 30+ pounds I need to finish first.)

 The Best Option in the United States: PlantFusion

 PlantFusion is the best overall, and it is widely available in the United States.

 In case you’re not sure why, just scroll up one section to get an explanation of why it deserves this spot in my opinion.